JMU CS345 - Software Engineering

 2 Overview

-As you know, the (fictitious) company Nearby has a product named Wherez that can be used to calculate the longitude/latitude of addresses.
-Obviously, since you have already used a working version of Wherez, the product design, engineering design and construction have already been completed.
+As you know, the (fictitious) company FreeMarket has a product named Taxeze that can be used to calculate the marginal income tax rate and total tax based on a person's taxable income and filing status.
+Obviously, since you have already used a working version of Taxeze, some product design, engineering design and construction have already been completed.
 For this assignment, you are going to replicate some of the product design process that they have already completed.

 3 Tasks